MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 > creates a _Type Identity_ issue when another module loads a different version of the same assembly
 > into the default `AssemblyLoadContext`.
 While this API loads an assembly to a separate
 > `AssemblyLoadContext` instance, the assemblies loaded are discoverable by PowerShell's
 > [type resolution code][33].
-Therefore, there are duplicate instances of the same fully qualifed
+Therefore, there could be duplicate types with the same fully qualifed
 > type name available from two different ALCs.

 ### Custom Application Domains